Assessing UML Diagrams by GPT: Implications for Education: Research Design

 \subsection{Human-based Evaluation}

-To further evaluate the performance of ChatGPT in grading UML use case diagrams, class diagrams, and sequence diagrams, we conduct a human-based evaluation on the UML models created by the students in Section~\ref{sec:data} and graded by ChatGPT in Section~\ref{gptprompt}.
+To further evaluate the performance of GPT in grading UML use case diagrams, class diagrams, and sequence diagrams, we conduct a human-based assessment on the UML diagrams created by the students in Section~\ref{sec:data} and graded by GPT in Section~\ref{gptprompt}.

-First, the first two authors randomly selected four students' project reports and graded their UML models independently, based on their understanding of the evaluation criteria defined in Section~\ref{sec:criteria}.
-Then, all four authors had a short meeting to resolve the unclear issues and inconsistent understanding when grading these models.
-After achieving consistency in grading UML models, the second author evaluated UML models in the project reports of all 40 students.
-Finally, the first author randomly reviewed the scores of four project reports to ensure consistency in grading, according to the proposed evaluation criteria.
+The authors of this paper were engaged in grading of 120 UML diagrams manually.
+More specifically, the second author worked as the teaching assistant of \textit{Requirements Analysis and Modeling} course in 2024.
+The remaining three authors are affiliated with universities and possess a minimum of three years' teaching experience in this course.
+First, the first two authors randomly selected four students' project reports and graded their UML diagrams independently, based on their understanding of the evaluation criteria defined in Section~\ref{sec:criteria}.
+Then, all four authors had a short meeting to resolve the unclear issues and inconsistent understanding when grading these diagrams.
+After achieving consistency in grading the three types of UML diagrams, the second and the fourth authors gave scores to all the UML diagrams in the project reports of all 40 students.
+Finally, the first author randomly reviewed the scores of four project reports to ensure consistency in the scores and grading details, according to the proposed evaluation criteria.